robertialenti/Bike-Share/README.md

 To address this issue, I grouped Bixi stations together based on whether I believe docking stations with different names actually refer to the same station.
 I did so by retaining unique station names and sorting by coordinates.
 I create a crosswalk file, `data/ridership/id_crosswalk.xlsx`, which I merged with the ride-level microdata.
 I also updated station names and coordinates.
 For each value of Station ID, I replaced each station's name with its modal station name.
 For each Station ID-Year pair, I replaced the station's coordinates with its modal coordinates.

 Here is an example with just six observations, which are sufficient for illustrating the process.
-These trips, taken just a few minutes apart on the same day in 2018, are found to originate from seemingly different stations with different station names and codes.
-Grouping by either station name or station code would be erroneous.
-In reality, all of these trips should originate from the same Bixi station, installed at Vendome Metro since 2014.
-This becomes evident when verifying the location of the Bixi docking stations with manual validation.
+Several trips taken just a few minutes apart on the same day in 2018 are found to originate from seemingly different stations.
+Grouping stations by either station name or station code would be erroneous.
+All of these trips should originate from the same Bixi station, installed at Vendome Metro since 2014.
+This becomes evident when manually verifying the location of the Bixi docking stations.

 | Year | Date | Station Name | Latitude | Longitude | Station Code |
 | ---- | ---- | ------------ | -------- | --------- | ------------ |